Flexmonster Software License Agreement (“Agreement”) has been revised and is effective as of January 8, 2025.

 file.
 Note that all the updates should be made in the HTML template.

-The steps below describe how to customize cells on the grid:
+The steps below describe how to customize a context menu:

 variable: